 Job Corps offers free education and vocational programs, administered by the U.S. Department of Labor.
 The programs are designed to help ages 16 to 24 get a better job, earn more money and take control of their future.
-Each year approximately 62,000 students take advantage of the Job Corps training.
-Last year, 90 percent of students that graduated from the programs began new careers, enrolled in higher education programs or enlisted in the military.
+Each year 60,000 students take advantage of the Job Corps training.
+Over the past 5 years, 82 percent of students that graduated from the programs began new careers, enrolled in higher education programs or enlisted in the military.

 How does the program work?